adncllng/vmock/src/pages/news/en/sofia-blondin-and-veronica-mockler-start-visible-art-collective.md

 title: Co-founder of Visible
 date: 2011-09-29T22:03:00.000Z
 description: >-
-  Co-founded with theatre artist Sofia Blondin the Visible Art Collective.
-Our goal is to highlight the power of Montreal residents through performative, new media, and diversified public gatherings.
+  I co-founded with theatre artist Sofia Blondin the 'Visible Art Collective' which we highlight the power of Montrealers by creating gatherings for dialogue that are performative, plural and media-based.
 ---
 .